mudasobwa/mudasobwa.github.io/_posts/2020-07-15-generated-types.md

 ### Constructing Type AST

 I would skip two hours of my tossing, torments, trial, and errors.
 Everyone knows that I write code mostly at random, expecting that all of a sudden another permutation would compile and hence work.
-The issue here is contexts. **We should shove the received fields definitions down to the macro declaring type without unquoting them** because once unquoted, the type like `binary()` would be immediately considered a function and ~~whack-a-mole’ed~~ called by a compiler, resulting in `CompileError`.
+The issue here is contexts. **We should shove the received fields definitions down to the macro declaring type without unquoting them** because once unquoted, the type like `binary()` would be immediately considered a function and ~~whack-a-mole’d~~ called by a compiler, resulting in `CompileError`.

 Also, we cannot use regular functions _inside_ `quote do` because the whole content of the block passed to `quote` would be quoted.